Kilowattrl/rpg-homebrew-importer/README.md

 Import creations from [RPG Homebrew](https://rpg-homebrew.netlify.app) into Obsidian as searchable Markdown notes with compact, game-ready rendered cards.

-The plugin understands the website's JSON formats for mobs, classes, items, potions, spells, skills, achievements, lootboxes, description cards, preview collections, library exports, and page documents.

 ## Features

 - Import one or many downloaded JSON files.
-- Paste JSON or receive a direct website export through the system clipboard.
+- Paste JSON or receive a direct website export.
-- Create one Markdown note per creation, with optional type-based folders.
-- Preserve the original JSON inside each note for future rerendering and migrations.
 - Render cards with scoped CSS grids that remain consistent across Obsidian themes.
 - Click dice notation such as `d20`, `1d8+3`, or `2d6-1d4+3` to roll it.
 - Review totals, individual dice, modifiers, sources, and roll history in a dockable dice-results view.